-Field Description

-Plugin Name If needed, modify the name of the Configu-

-ration Hub plugin for Historian.
-The default

-Field Description value is in the following format: Historian <host name=""></host> Server Name Enter the server name or the FQDN of the existing Configuration Hub server, as dis- played in the address bar of the browser when you access Configuration Hub from the machine where Configuration Hub is in- stalled.
-Server Port If needed, modify the port number that you want to use for the web server (NGINX).
+Field Description Plugin Name If needed, modify the name of the Configuration Hub plugin for Historian.
+The default value is in the following format: Historian Server Name Enter the server name or the FQDN of the existing Configuration Hub server, as displayed in the address bar of the browser when you access Configuration Hub from the machine where Configuration Hub is installed.
+Server Port If needed, modify the port number that you want to use for the web server.
 The default value is 5000.

-Client ID If needed, modify the username to connect to Configuration Hub.
+Field Description Client ID If needed, modify the username to connect to Configuration Hub.
 The default value is admin.
-Client Secret Enter the password to connect to Configura- tion Hub.
+Client Secret Enter the password to connect to Configuration Hub.